jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

     (iv) section 42(4)﻿(n) (mining permit), must comply with clauses 22 and 23(1) of Schedule 11.

 ### 88 Issue, service, and publication of decision documents
-(1) Each decision document that relates to a substantive application must be issued at the same time by being served on— (a) the applicant; and
+(1) Each decision document that relates to a substantive application must be issued by being served on— (a) the applicant; and
   (b) if the relevant chief executive has made a recommendation on an aquaculture decision following a request under section 48 in respect of the substantive application, the relevant chief executive; and
   (c) for an approval described in section 42(4)﻿(i) (archaeological authority), the persons listed in clause 8 of Schedule 8; and